alubin03/SelfStudy/README.md

 3. Complete the "Junior Security Analyst Intro" module on TryHackMe and learn about SOC best practices.

 Week 3 Tasks:
-1. Complete the "Vulnerability Management" module on TryHackMe.
+1. Complete the "Windows Fundamentals 1" module on TryHackMe.
 2. Start the LetsDefend.io's "IT Security Basics" course.
 3. Complete the "Walking an Application" module on TryHackMe and learn about web application security.